Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 ## 4.2	Application security

 One way to authenticate a client system (i.e. ensure the clients identity) is to use Client Authentication in the TLS protocol.
 In this case not only the server uses a security certificate but also the client.
-Client Certificates must also be issued by a trusted CA as well or by the service provider itself.
-A trusted CA certificate is preferable, since it can be used with many service providers (unless the service provider itself is member of the trust listTSL).
+Client Certificates must also be issued by a trusted CA or by the service provider itself.
+A trusted CA certificate is preferable, since it can be used with many service providers (unless the service provider itself is member of the TSL).

 The application layer offers several options for identification and authorisation.
 Basic Authentication:
 The client uses user-ID and a password.
 API-Key:
 An asymmetric key, issued by the REST API Service Provider, is used to identify the client contacting the service provider.
 OAuth:
 Within OAuth infrastructure the responsibility for identification and authorisation is delegates to a third-party.
-The third-party issues tokens, which allowgain the client access to the service.
+The third-party issues tokens, which allow the client access to the service.
 By these means an SSO-principle can be established and through it access can be granted to many services offered by different providers.
 If even more security is required through authentication, the open Id Connect standard provides a means of combining OAuth 2.0 with ID tokens.
-To be compliant with this recommendation, at least one of the above mentionedabove-mentioned features must be used to ensuregrant security and confidentiality of data exchanged through REST API services.
+To be compliant with this recommendation, at least one of the above-mentioned features must be used to ensure security and confidentiality of data exchanged through REST API services.

 # 5	Communication flow